-• INSTALLATION 'IN THE WATER' OR 'ON THE HARD'? - We have seen some problematic installations that were done in a boatyard.
+• INSTALLATION 'IN THE WATER' OR 'ON THE HARD'? - Both fine, although we have seen some problematic installations that were done in a boatyard.
 Our preference is for the 'in the water' installation, primarily because it provides certainty as to where the waterline is.